BehindTimes/UltimaTileEditor/README.md

 Ultima 4: Threat of the Trinity
 * Being a fan game, there are new files here.
 Select Ultima 4 from the program, but you might need to rename files (case-sensitive) to valid Ultima 4 files to access the appropriate extractor/compressor (RLE, LZW, etc.).
 And after the appropriate extraction and insertion, you can just rename them back to the original name.

+Be careful with editing CGA colors.
+Take into consideration that many CGA games, including Ultima, used Composite CGA to give the appearance of 16 colors on Composite monitors.
+What might look right for RGB (the ugly 4 colors), could appear completely wrong if run in composite mode.